-Columbia Gorge Community College has the responsibility of maintaining appropriate standards of conduct for students and is authorized to take appropriate action, which may include but is not limited to the issuance of written warnings, suspension and expulsion.
+Columbia Gorge Community College has the authority to maintain appropriate standards of conduct for students and is authorized to take appropriate action, which may include but is not limited to the issuance of written warnings, suspension and expulsion.

-Student Conduct Rules and Regulations and the jurisdiction of the College conduct system apply to conduct that occurs on College premises, at College sponsored or associated events or activities, and to off-campus conduct that has institutional implications.
+Student Conduct Rules and Regulations and the jurisdiction of the College conduct system apply to conduct that occurs on College premises, at College sponsored or associated events or activities, and to off-campus conduct that has the potential to disrupt College operations or a student's learning environment.
 The Office of Student Services will determine whether the College conduct system has jurisdiction to apply the student conduct rules and regulations occurring off campus on a case-by-case basis.
 This determination is final.